crosstheages/public-data/patch-notes.md

   - When migrating cards to Solana, we will retroactively apply the randomness to all previously crafted cards.
 - Inbox
   - Added push notification to mobile devices for important in-game mails.
+- Collection
+  - Introduced a new Divine rarity, which includes a handful of cards that are card distributed to investors and the CTA team, to differentiate them from the exclusive cards that the rest of the community can obtain.
 - Inventory
   - Eternal shards are not visible in the game anymore.
 They are only visible on the portal.